Dental Health can affect mental wellbeing

 Prevention is much easier to swallow than finding yourself with severe pain and lack of concentration.
 Here are a few pointers:

-Annually visit your dentist for a check-up and clean by a dental hygienist.
+- Visit your dentist for a check-up and clean by a dental hygienist annually.

-If you are drinking red wine in the evening be sure to gargle a glass of water 30 minutes before you give your teeth a thorough cleaning and flossing.
-Red wine can discolor teeth.
-This discoloration happens because red wine contains acids, tannin, and natural dyes, all of which can leave the teeth etched and stained.
+- Red wine can discolour your teeth.
+If drinking red wine in the evening be sure to gargle a glass of water 30 minutes before you give your teeth a thorough cleaning and flossing.

-Realise that tooth ache can be dangerous for your concentration and it will affect your attention span.
+- Realise that toothaches can be dangerous for your concentration and can affect your attention span.
 Be careful and stay in the moment.

-Having a confident smile can have a positive affect on your mental health.
+- Having a confident smile can have a positive effect on your mental health.
 Taking preventative steps with your teeth will save you money and also can maintain good mental wellbeing.
-Self responsibility means taking action for your best outcome, you are the captain of your ship, just do it!
+Self-responsibility means taking action for your best outcome, you are the captain of your ship, just do it!